 - Information for Consumers regarding Critical Contingency Events

-The Events & Exercises section contains information on critical contingency incidents.
-The latest critical contingency occurred on 24 May 2016 at the Pohokura Production Station.
+The Critical Contingency Events section contains information on critical contingency incidents.
+The most recent critical contingency caused by a system imbalance at the Kapuni Gas Treatment Plant occurred on 23 May 2017.

 The Background section contains historical information on the Regulations review (2012 - 13), and it's original development (2006 - 08).